ChatSecure/apns-client/docs/intro.rst

         print "Device faled: {0}, reason: {1}".format(token, errmsg)

     # Check failures not related to devices.
-    for code, errmsg in res.errors.items():
+    for code, errmsg in res.errors:
         print "Error: ", errmsg

     # Check if there are tokens that can be retried